 A quick and easy way to support creators, if you don’t have extra money, is to click on ads on their sites, subscribe to their emails, leave comments on their sites and share the great materials that you find!
 So many of these great teachers have spent time uploading lesson plans, digital learning resources, assignments, and learning materials so it would be really great to support them any way you can.

 5 Great Sites to help you with At-Home Learning:

 - Education.com – is mostly paid materials but they have some free sheets.
-They have also specifically put together a set of materials for At-Home learning that are free to download.
+They have also specifically put together sets of materials for at-home learning that are free to download.

 - Living Montessori Now – my kids are in a Montessori playgroup so I have been trying to keep up all the amazing stuff they do in their school.
 This blog has some paid features but a lot of great ideas and lot of free printables as well.